 Baker Hughes operates in over 80 countries worldwide providing products and technologies to international oil and gas companies, independent oil and gas companies, and national oil companies.

-The company has nine regional and 19 geomarket management teams that work to understand customer needs and coordinate delivery of individual products or comprehensive service solutions that include the right Baker Hughes technologies for the project.
+The company has four regional and 25 geomarket management teams that work to understand customer needs and coordinate delivery of individual products or comprehensive service solutions that include the right Baker Hughes technologies for the project.

 The Baker Hughes regions are: U.S. Land, Gulf of Mexico, Canada, Latin America, Europe, Africa, Russia and Caspian, Middle East and Asia Pacific.